 MBA in Logistics and Supply Chain Management at DBGI

-If you are someone who is fascinated by the field and want to build a career in it, then an MBA in the same is the best way to differentiate yourself in the job market and furthermore build the skills that could support you to unfasten some promising career paths.
+If you are someone who is fascinated by the field and wants to build a career in it, then an MBA in the same is the best way to differentiate yourself in the job market and build the skills that could support you to unfasten some promising career paths.

 This read will help you know all you need to know about MBA in Logistics and SCM.
 To explore it, let us begin with the basics.

 What is a Supply Chain?